bassamkhamis/embedded_linux/README.md

     /dev/loop13

    ```

-   **In my case loop13, may be different in your case, We can now format the partitions:**
+   **In my case loop13, may be different in your case, We can now format the partitions**

    ```
    sudo mkfs.vfat -F 32 -n boot /dev/loop13p1
    sudo mkfs.ext4 -L rootfs /dev/loop13p2